Traisen-Ares/Local-Ai-Chatbot/README.md

 If you want to switch the model type "ollama pull {model name}" In main.py change the model name in: "model = OllamaLLM(model="{your new model name}", temperature=2, top_p=5)"

+Important note in case you encounter into a [WinError 10061] it means that Ollama wasn't running on your system.
+Just close the app, start Ollama and reopen the App again.